Kaushik-Paul/AI-Agentic-Coder/README.md

 - Python 3.10–3.12 (project targets >=3.10 per `pyproject.toml`)
 - A modern browser (Chrome, Edge, Safari, Firefox)
 - API keys and credentials (see Configuration)
+- Docker Engine running (local only) — required for sandboxed "safe" execution of generated code.
+If you opt out and force `unsafe` mode locally (see Configuration → Execution Mode), Docker is not required.

 ## Quick Start